PavelDobias2002/WebUIDesign---Project/README.md

 I enjoyed creating the layout and design of each page, following the color pallete of No Signal Media while focusing on easy to use layout.
 #### Eliska:
 #### Jake:
+Working with the tools provided, proved to be an enlightening experience.
+Putting the skills taught to use was both frustrating and a rewarding experience, I have work on:
+- Articles
+- Articles Information
+- About No Signal Media

 ### Deployment Notes
 15. <b>Github pages:</b> https://paveldobias2002.github.io/WebUIDesign---Project/